huyouare/freebase-ipeds/README.md

 * Number with graduation rates: 6370
 * Number with average debt: 1070
 * Number with default rates: 5510
+* Number of schools added: 6764
+* Number of previous schools that have new SAT/ACT data: 251
+* Number of new schools added that have SAT/ACT data: 117
 Majors: http://nces.ed.gov/ipeds/cipcode/resources.aspx?y=55